TrinkleGroup/LatticeGreenFunction_new/README.md

   -logfile LOGFILE      logfile to save to
   -finitediff FINITEDIFF
                         finite difference method to use (forward/central).
 Default is forward difference.
-  -disp DISP            magnitude of displacements to apply.
+  -disp DISP            (float) magnitude of displacements to apply.
 Default is 1E-05 Angstroms.
   -istart ISTART        (int) first atom index to displace.
 Default is the first atom in region 1.
   -iend IEND            (int) last atom index to displace.
 Default is the last atom in the buffer.
+			Note!
+Atom indices are based on 0-based indexing.
 ```
 The optional arguments -istart and -iend can be used to parallalize this calculation (which may be necessary if you're using a more computationally expensive potential such as GAP), so that multiple jobs can be run concurrently with each looping over different subsets of atom indices.
 At the end, you simply combine the force-constant matrices by adding them up.